womanonrails/presentation-good-design/presentation.md

 - Always send message to object
 - TDD/testing is hard when you have bad design
-- GOOD Design cost time on start but it is profitable in the future
+- GOOD Design costs time on start but it is profitable in the future
-- Think what you do and thing why you do
+- Think what you do and why you do it
 - If you have `if` .strong[STOP] and thing
-- Duplication is far cheap then wrong abstraction
+- Duplication is far cheaper then wrong abstraction

 ???